 In the LearnVest Personal Stories series, everyday people share the details of their money lives, discussing the individual choices they’ve made and how it’s impacted their financial journey.

 Today, one man shares how he's tackling one of the biggest debts many of us will ever take on: a mortgage.

 August 1, 2012, will forever be a day etched in my memory.

 It was the day my lifelong dream of being a homeowner finally came true, and I moved into a beautifully renovated three-bedroom bungalow in the suburbs of Toronto, Ontario.

 I purchased my home for $425,000, and through all my years of hard work and financial discipline, I was able to make a sizable down payment of $170,000, which left me with a five-year fixed rate mortgage of $255,000 at 3.04%.

 Six digits of debt are intimidating, especially when you’re a single homeowner.
-But at 29 years old and just 15 months after buying my house, I’ve already paid $100,000 off my mortgage … and I plan to pay the other $155,000 off before I turn 31.
+But at 29 years old and just 15 months after buying my house, I’ve already paid $100,000 off my mortgage ... and I plan to pay off the other $155,000 of my mortgage in two years.